 Conventions are non-legal rules that governments adhere to.

-This convention was used by David Cameron in August 2013 when Parliament decided not to intervene in the civil war in Syria.
+This convention was used by David Cameron in 2011 when MPs voted on military intervention in Libya and 2013 when Parliament decided not to intervene in the civil war in Syria.

 What are the problems of this convention?

 Developed in the 20th century it has never been used.

 The convention that the Monarch will not challenge the democratic will of Parliament.

 Royal Assent is when the monarch adds their signature to a bill passed by Parliament, thereby enacting it as law.